ciaraweston/ciaraweston/README.md

 ✈️  I love to travel to new places, but *somehow* always find myself booking trips to Disney World

 🎮  If I'm not coding or creating content, you'll likely find me playing a video game.
-My face game of all time is **Sims 4**, but the game I loved the most this year was **Cyberpunk 2077**
+My favorite game of all time is **Sims 4**, but the game I loved the most this year was **Cyberpunk 2077**

 ---